-Video is particular helpful if your business is quite complex (as B2B often is!)
-As it’s the perfect medium for showing the abstract or complicated information in engaging, rich way.
+An animated explainer video is particularly helpful if your business is quite complex (as B2B often is!)
+As it’s the perfect medium for showing the abstract or complicated information in an engaging, rich way.

-Presentations gives the users interactive element online – so they are able to learn at their own pace.
+Presentations give the users an interactive element online – so they are able to learn at their own pace.
 And like any good visual content – they’re very easy to embed on your site and share with others.

 Slideshare is a great example of this growth – it’s simply a presentation hosting and sharing site – but year on year it’s becoming more popular – with a 7% increase in usage last year.

 Producing a presentation is relatively simple if you start with a good design template and content, so amplifying your message and establishing credibility with a site like Slideshare is invaluable for B2B.

 White papers are still used by B2B buyers and specifiers to research topics before making a decision or even enquire.

 They are a great way of showing depth information on a particular subject, and really educating the audience, but incorporated within the great design, making it simple to read and absorb the knowledge.